PBandJaimie/FOAM/README.md

 - Pagination: My client only loads in 20 images at a time.
 - A user can view the current page number, and can view the previos page and the next page with the click of a button.
 - A user can choose to filter and view all of the images at once regardless of that image's classification.
-- By hovering over an image, the user will be shown a slightly zoomed in version of that image.
+- When hovering over an image, the user will be given a chance to click and make the image larger to get a better look.